dotnet/android/Documentation/guides/BuildProcess.md

 </PropertyGroup>
 ```

-All of these these targets and properties can be included for C# by
+All of these targets and properties can be included for C# by
 importing *Xamarin.Android.CSharp.targets*:

 ```xml
 <Import Project="$(MSBuildExtensionsPath)\Xamarin\Android\Xamarin.Android.CSharp.targets" />